Dennis Stewart (basketball)

-Professional career

 Stewart was selected in the 1969 NBA draft, by the Phoenix Suns.
 Although Stewart never played for the Suns, he did play in the NBA with the Baltimore Bullets.
 He also played in the American Basketball Association (ABA), Continental Basketball Association (CBA), and abroad in France.
 Stewart was a CBA All-Star in 1971–72, when he averaged 31 points per game for the Grand Rapids Tackers.
 He was the French League Best Scorer, in 1974.
 Stewart's professional career spanned from 1970 to 1979.

+Stewart died on April 13, 2022 at 75.